WheresMarco/WordNote/README.md

 # WordNote

-Is your head filled with ideas but your memory bad.
-No worries, with the WordNote plugin for WordPress you can easily write down your ideas in the admin dashboard area so you will be reminded every time you log in.
+Your head filled with ideas but your memory bad?
+No worries!
+With WordNote for WordPress you can easily write down your ideas in the Admin Dashboard so you will be reminded every time you log in.

-## Features:
+## Features
 *  Simple to use with jQuery
 *  Uses wp_options for saving
 *  No settings page (yep, that's a feature)

-## Changelog:
+## Changelog
 ### 2.0
 Rewrite of the plugin to make it more future.
 *  Ajax - no more page-reload.